-The College is piloting a new automated attendance system that will record your in-person class attendance in Canvas for your class.
+The College has an automated attendance system that records your in-person class attendance in Canvas for your class.
+See attendance policy information on this page.
 To be deemed in attendance, you must tap your UC Law SF ID Card on one of the card readers located just outside of your classroom prior to the start of class each day.
 You only need to tap the reader at the beginning of class, no need to tap out.